 At other times, we will want to gather evidence to monitor our Literacy and Numeracy programmes.
 In Primary 1 we assess the children's literacy skills in November, March and if required, June and in all other classes we carry out numeracy and reading assessments from November each year.

-As with any aspect of learning if, we have an issue or concern about a child we would make contact with the parent and discuss the best way forward for the child.
+As with any aspect of learning if, we have an issue or concern about a child we would contact the parent/carer and discuss the best support for the child.